-imposed 3.
-How and when contributions be developments?
+3. contributions when be imposed developments?

 3.1 Monetary contributions

 This plan authorises the Council, when granting consent to a DA to which this plan applies, to impose a condition under section 94 of the EP&A Act requiring the payment of a monetary contribution to the Council towards: